-Dubbed, the “World’s Southernmost City” and “El Fin del Mundo” (the “End of the World”), Ushuaia is the closest city to Antarctica.
-For most adventure-seeking travelers, like myself, it is the gateway to a visit to the 7th Continent, which is what brought me to this small town.
+Looking for things to do in Ushuaia, Argentina?
+Ushuaia (pronounced Oo-swi-yah) is dubbed, the “World’s Southernmost City” and “El Fin del Mundo” (the “End of the World”), and is the closest city to Antarctica.
+For most adventure-seeking travelers, Ushuaia is the gateway to the 7th Continent, which is what brought me to this small town.

 As a travel junkie, I try to make the most of every long layover.
 I usually plan ahead to ensure that I optimize my limited time in layover cities.
-But all of the preparation and excitement about my journey to Antarctica totally eclipsed any plans for fun during my multiple layovers.
-I arrived in Ushuaia with ZERO expectations!
+But all the preparation and excitement about my journey to Antarctica totally eclipsed any plans for fun during my multiple layovers.
+This is why I arrived in Ushuaia with ZERO expectations!

-When I stepped off of the plane in Ushuaia I was shocked by its beauty (and brisk winds).
-The massive snow-capped mountains, colorful buildings, and sweeping views of the Beagle Channel made this remote port city so charming.
+When I stepped off of the plane I was floored by the beauty of the mountain ranges and the city’s brisk winds.
+I’d just left the smoldering capital city of Buenos Aires a mere two hours prior, and there was a drastic difference in the temperatures of the two cities.
+The massive snow-capped mountains, colorful buildings, and sweeping views of the Beagle Channel all made this port city enchanting.

-In addition to its natural beauty, Ushuaia is a legit tourist hub, complete with hotels, restaurants, museums and even a casino.
-If you have a layover in Ushuaia, Argentina, there are quite a few fun things to get into:
+In addition to its natural beauty, Ushuaia is a legit tourist hub, complete with hotels, restaurants, museums, and even a casino.
+Here’s a list of things to do in Ushuaia, Argentina:

 There are two popular signs in Ushuaia that tourists queue up to take pictures with.
 There’s an older billboard-type sign along the pier and a newer sign that’s much larger.
-The new sign is comprised of large letters that spell out the word Ushuaia.
+The new sign is composed of large letters that spell out the city’s name.
 The bigger sign can be found toward the entrance into town.
-Since my time was limited, I decided to take a picture in front of the older Ushuaia sign (the queue was much shorter).
+Since my time was limited, I decided to take a picture in front of the older Ushuaia sign (since the queue was much shorter).

-Walk around town.
-The city is situated at the base of a mountain.
+The city is located along the base of a mountain.
 There’s a long coastal avenue that stretches the width of the city that offers pretty views of the Beagle Channel.

-The streets are lined with all kinds of shops where you can pick up “End of the World” souvenirs or buy some last-minute supplies for a cruise to Antarctica.
-If you’d like to book an Antarctica cruise or a bus tour, there are a variety of tiny buildings that house tour companies.
+There are a variety of little shops that line the roads.
+You can pick up “End of the World” souvenirs or buy some last-minute supplies for a cruise to Antarctica.
+If you’d like to book an Antarctica cruise or a bus tour, there are a number of tiny buildings that house tour companies offering tickets.

 A tour of the Tierra del Fuego (Land of Fire) National Park was included in my Antarctica cruise package.
-My fellow cruise passengers and I spent a day touring the park, by bus, with a knowledgeable guide on the backend of our 10-day Antarctica cruise.
+As we waited for our departing flight back to Buenos Aires, my fellow Antarctica cruise passengers and I spent a day touring the park with a knowledgeable guide.

 The national park has forests, mountains, glaciers, lakes, waterfalls, and lagoons.
 There are quite a few hiking trails open to the public.
-A small museum, café, and restrooms can be found in the tourist center in the park.
+A small museum and café can be found in the tourist center in the park.

-If you have more time to explore Ushuaia, be sure to check out some of the following activities:
+If you have more time to explore be sure to check out the following activities: